Get insider access

 Our Verdict

-The Dell KB216 delivers acceptable gaming performance but isn't designed with this use in mind.
+The Dell KB216 delivers poor gaming performance but isn't designed with this use in mind.
 It has mediocre build quality, and its latency isn't low enough for playing reaction-based or competitive games.
-Its low-profile design makes it comfortable to use without a wrist rest.
+That said, its low-profile design makes it comfortable to use without a wrist rest.

 Pros